SAP-samples/ui5-webcomponents-sample-vue/README.md

     npm install
     ```

 1. Start a local server and run the application.
-(The running application can be found here: http://localhost:8080)
+(The running application can be found here: http://localhost:5173)
     ```sh
-    npm run serve
+    npm run start
     ```